andreaskatis/jkind-1/README.md

 - `-fixpoint` Enable the fixpoint engine instead of k-induction for realizability checking / synthesis
 - `-compact` Attempt to synthesize a more compact implementation.
 Enables `-synthesis` by default.
 - `-allinclusive` Attempt to synthesize an implementation that covers all possible cases.
 Particularly useful when the contract contains properties in disjunctive / implicative form.
 Enables `-synthesis` by default.
-- `-nondet` Synthesize an implementation that supports nondeterministic behavior. <a href="https://github.com/andrewkatis/fuzzersynthesis">For this option you NEED a modified version of AE-VAL</a>.
+- `-nondet` Synthesize an implementation that supports nondeterministic behavior [5]. <a href="https://github.com/andrewkatis/fuzzersynthesis">For this option you NEED a modified version of AE-VAL</a>.
 Enables `-synthesis` by default.
 - `-diagnose`Diagnose unrealizable contracts by computing all minimal conflicts.
 A set of potential diagnoses is also provided.
 - `-json`Generate realizability report in JSON format.

+[3] Gacek, Andrew, Andreas Katis, Michael W. Whalen, John Backes, and Darren Cofer.
+"Towards realizability checking of contracts using theories."
+In NASA Formal Methods Symposium, pp. 173-187.
+Springer, Cham, 2015.
+[4] Katis, Andreas, Grigory Fedyukovich, Huajun Guo, Andrew Gacek, John Backes, Arie Gurfinkel, and Michael W. Whalen.
+"Validity-guided synthesis of reactive systems from assume-guarantee contracts."
+In International Conference on Tools and Algorithms for the Construction and Analysis of Systems, pp. 176-193.
+Springer, Cham, 2018.
+[5] Katis, Andreas, Grigory Fedyukovich, Jeffrey Chen, David Greve, Sanjai Rayadurgam, and Michael W. Whalen.
+"Synthesis of infinite-state systems with random behavior."
+In 2020 35th IEEE/ACM International Conference on Automated Software Engineering (ASE), pp. 250-261.
+IEEE, 2020.